kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 Another important reason why organizations desire to train a lot of models is to protect data privacy, as it is safer to isolate each user's data and train models separately.
-While you get the benefit of better inference accuracy and data privacy by building models for each use case, it is more challenging to deploy thousands to hundreds of thousands of models.
+While you get the benefit of better inference accuracy and data privacy by building models for each use case, it is more challenging to deploy thousands to hundreds of thousands of models on a Kubernetes cluster.
 Furthermore, there are an increasing number of use cases of serving neural network-based models.
 Those models are better served on GPUs to achieve reasonable latency.
 However, since GPUs are expensive resources, it is very costly to serve a lot of GPU-based models.